dzimiks/dzimiks/README.md

 ### Hi, my name is Vanja, but you may know me as Jimmy! 👋

-I'm the CEO of Seijin, a community-driven fundraising platform within the Sei blockchain ecosystem.
-This role leverages my 8+ years of diverse, professional experience across frontend engineering and developer relations, where I've consistently aimed to make technology faster, simpler, and more user-friendly.
+I have 8+ years of diverse, professional experience across frontend engineering and developer relations, where I've consistently aimed to make technology faster, simpler, and more user-friendly.

 Throughout my career, UI development has been my passion.
 I take pride in crafting well-designed, performant, and thoroughly tested code that ensures compatibility across multiple platforms.
 My journey has been marked by a deep focus on React and NextJS, alongside proficiency in a variety of other libraries and frameworks.